AIMEMAGNI/SafiPackApp/README.md

 # 🌱 SafiPackApp – Smarter Packaging, Cleaner Future

-**SafiPackApp** is a mobile application built to raise awareness around packaging waste and help individuals make smarter, more sustainable choices.
-Designed with simplicity and purpose, it enables users to scan product packaging, instantly identify the material type (like plastic, cardboard, or glass), and receive an eco-score that reflects environmental friendliness.
+**SafiPackApp** is a mobile application that helps consumers understand the environmental impact of the products they buy.
+With a simple and intuitive interface, it lets users scan a product, identify key details such as material type and packaging, and receive an eco-score that reflects its overall environmental friendliness.

-By making eco-awareness accessible to anyone with a smartphone, **SafiPackApp** empowers a cleaner, more informed future—starting right from your home or local store.
+By making sustainability information quick and accessible, SafiPackApp empowers people to make smarter choices, whether shopping in stores or selecting products supporting a cleaner and more sustainable future.

 ## 📱 Core Features